rohitash-eng/all-html-template/README.md

-# 🌐 HTML Layout Templates — Learn HTML and CSS
+# 🌐 If you want to contribute, please create your own branch from main then raise the PR for main, I will review and merge into main

 This repository contains a collection of simple **HTML templates** created to help beginners learn and understand the **structure of HTML documents** and the basics of **CSS styling**, particularly using the **float layout technique**.